 5 Tips on How to Thrive as a Highly Sensitive Person

 Hello!
 I’m Bronwyn, a Massachuesetts HSP therapist.
-Recently I wrote about how to thrive as a Highly Sensitive person for Authority Magazine.
+Recently I was interviewed about how to thrive as a Highly Sensitive person for Authority Magazine.
 Related to that, today I’m focusing on five ways to thrive as a Highly Sensitive Person.

 1. Redefine and reclaim the word “sensitive”